anton-shikov/HW_1/README.md

 ## Running and using tool

 Using this tool is sa simple as its code is.
 After downloading repository launch terminal and enter this repository.
-Use this following to execute tool
+Use this following to execute tool:
 ```
 ~$ python My_parser_try.py
 ```
-Note: the following command will run programm with default sequences with corresponding output
+Note! the following command will run programme with default sequences with corresponding output:
 ```
 ~$ ('ATG', 'CTA', 2.0)
 ```
-For computing lvenshtein distance for your favourite sequences add flags -sq1 <first sequence> -sq2 <second secuence>
+For computing lvenshtein distance for your favourite sequences add flags -sq1 <first sequence> -sq2 <second secuence>.
 Example:

 ```
 ~$ python My_parser_try.py -sq1 ATTT -sq2 ATGGG
 ~$ ('ATGGG', 'ATTT_', 3.0)
 ```
-Output format: corresponding alignet sequences, separeted by coma, symbol _ reflects gaps if they are presented; the number represents evenshtein distance between sequences with equal penalties for insertions, deletions and mismatches.
+Output format: corresponding aligned sequences, separeted by coma, symbol _ reflects gaps if they are presented; the number represents levenshtein distance between sequences with equal penalties for insertions, deletions and mismatches.

 ## Author